 There is a cost to franchising, and as the owner, you need to have money and a budget to cover expenses like real estate costs, franchise fees, and opening inventory for at least the first six months of your franchise business—and ideally longer.

 Provide an exceptional experience

-Entrepreneurs who want to open a franchise pay an initial business franchises fee ranging from $50,000 to $5 million depending on the type of franchise they are purchasing.
+For example, entrepreneurs who want to open a franchise will pay an initial business franchise fee ranging from $10,000 for a home enterprise to $5 million for a large hotel operation.
+It all depends on the type of franchise they are purchasing.